PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/WildItemFarmer.md

 **Important Note:** This program is not reliable enough to run completely unattended.
 It will break within a short amount of time unless you pick a very good start position and get lucky.
 Do not expect this program to fully farm 999 of an item without having to manually intervene a bunch of times.

+**Edit:** A location has finally been found to make this program reliable.
+See the below.

 Before you begin, make sure you understand how the glitch works:
 - https://www.youtube.com/watch?v=vBel6GplgnY
 - https://www.youtube.com/watch?v=IeKAjpM18mc